 The development plan for IBP-9414 consists of two clinical trials: the completed safety and tolerability study followed by the ongoing pivotal Phase III study, The Connection Study.
 The safety and tolerability study, was been completed on time in Q4 2017.
-The Connection Study was initiated in the first half of 2019.
+The Connection Study was initiated in the second half of 2019 and is ongoing.